Iliamna rivularis: Distribution

 This species is native to sunny mountain streambanks, meadows, and open forest slopes from east of the Cascade Range, from British Columbia and Alberta to Montana and south to Oregon and Colorado.

-Iliamna rivularis var. rivularis, which is often called Iliamna remota and has the common name Kankakee globe-mallow, has suffered drastic population declines in the eastern USA, largely from an altered fire regimen caused by long-term fire suppression which has changed the forest canopy structure.
+Iliamna rivularis var. rivularis, which is often called Iliamna remota and has the common name Kankakee globe-mallow, has suffered drastic population declines in the Eastern United States, largely from an altered fire regimen caused by long-term fire suppression which has changed the forest canopy structure.
 Shading limits plant growth and seed germination and the seeds germinate after scarification by fire.